Race Discrimination

 The Supreme Court of the United States has ruled that harassment based on race is a form of workplace discrimination.
-Unfortunately, employers have become more sophisticated in their practices and policies.
-Proving discrimination is more difficult today than it was a generation ago, but it still occurs, and you are still protected under law.
-An experienced employment law attorney will need to carefully review the circumstances and investigate beneath the surface of everyday activities, in order to reveal a general environment that promotes or allows discriminatory practices.
+Unfortunately, employers have become more sophisticated in their attempts to hide these practices and policies.
+Proving discrimination is more difficult today than it was a generation ago.
+Therefore, an experienced employment law attorney will need to carefully review the circumstances and investigate beneath the surface of everyday activities in order to reveal a general environment that promotes or allows discriminatory practices.

 We represent victims of job-related racial discrimination with claims such as the following: